AshleyPikachu/Super-Bit-Shader/README.md

 -----------------------------------------------------------------------------------------------------------------------
 [Red-Viper](https://github.com/skyfloogle/red-viper) is a Virtual Boy Emulator for the 3DS by SkyFloogle.

-The program just got color palette support, to use it replace the included "rv_config.ini" file with a color palette of your choice.
+The program has color palette support and to use it replace the included "rv_config.ini" on your 3DS's SD card with the file from the Github release page.
 * Directory: "RootofSD\config\red-viper"

-Keep in mind when this entire file is replaced it wipes any preconfigured content.
-If you don't want to do that open up the ini file inside of a notepad program and replace the following lines.

-* [vbopt]
-* multicol=1
-* tint=-1
-* multitint0=-15986688
-* multitint1=-74240
-* multitint2=-10289724
-* multitint3=-5571585
-* tintscale1=2.000000
-* tintscale2=1.425000
-* tintscale3=2.000000

-Tips & Tricks
-1. If you want to use all color palettes, you need to save the global preset per game one, its best to plan ahead.
-2. There are "Light Games" and "Dark Games" versions to replicate SBS's 16-bit color palette.
-3. Light is the default and looks good with most titles.
-Dark is recommended for dimmer games.
 -----------------------------------------------------------------------------------------------------------------------
 **How to Create Your Own Palette**
 -----------------------------------------------------------------------------------------------------------------------